JeanMILPIED/Metaheuristics_exam/README.md

 ## 1. structure of the reports
 In each folder, one can find the python Jupyter notebook to run the optimisation of the problem, and the image of the solutions.
 The solutions to the problems are shared in this readme.
+the python packages used are numpy, pandas, scipy.optimize

 ## 2. Problem solutions
 ### 2.1 TSP - Djibouti